 Name: Fiona Scicluna

-After living and working in the UK for 4 years, Fiona decided to return home to Australia.
-For the past 6-years she has been running her own business – Livelyhood – a performance program encouraging kids across Sydney to be healthy, active and happy.
-Fiona is also actively involved with Red Dust Role Models – a health promotion organisation that delivers innovative health promotion programs to some of Australia’s most remote communities.
+After traveling the globe Fiona returned to Australia in 2009.
+She managed her own business called Livelyhood for 6 years, and became involved with Red Dust Role Models – a health promotion organisation that delivers innovative health promotion programs to some of Australia’s most remote communities.

 Getting to know the crew: